 When you work with social media and other text data the user community creates and curates the content.
 This means there are NO RULES!
 This also means that you may have to perform extra steps to clean the data to ensure you are analyzing the right thing.

-Searching for tweets related to climate
+Searching for Tweets Related to Climate

-Above you learned some things about sorting through social media data and the associated types of issues that you may run into when beginning to analyze it.
 Next, let’s look at a different workflow - exploring the actual text of the tweets which will involve some text mining.